-In the Professional Workers Subcategory (EB-3A)
+Documents Needed in the Professional Workers Subcategory (EB-32)

 If the employee is seeking a green card as a professional worker, the I-140 petition must include:

-In the Unskilled Worker Subcategory (EB-3C)
+Documents Needed in the Unskilled Worker Subcategory (EW-3)

 If the employee is seeking a green card as an unskilled worker, the I-140 petition must include:

-- Evidence of compliance with the posting/union notification requirements, including a copy of the posted notice and of any in-house postings via electronic or other media.
+- Evidence of compliance with the posting/union notification requirements, including a copy of the posted notice and of any in-house postings via electronic or other media,

 Physical Therapists (Subcategory of Group I)

 For physical therapists, submit either: